-The University Bookstore offers a wide variety of products including academic and general reading books, Salve Regina imprinted clothing and gifts, and a full line of school and computer supplies.
-In addition, dorm supplies, greeting cards, health and beauty aids, and snacks and beverages are also offered.
+The University Bookstore offers a wide variety of products including textbooks, imprinted clothing and gifts, and a full line of school and computer supplies.
+In addition, dorm supplies, greeting cards, snacks, beverages, and health and beauty aids are also offered.
 Textbooks may be rented or purchased and many are offered in a digital format.
 Master Card, Visa, American Express, Discover Card, checks and the Salve Regina universal card are accepted.
-Online orders may also be placed at www.bkstr.com/salvereginastore/home.
+Online orders may also be placed at www.salve.bkstr.com.